 Product teams already tracking usage analytics who want feedback in the same system, without managing two separate data pipelines.

 b.
-What are the Best In-Product Feedback & Microsurvey Tools?
+What Are the Best In-Product Feedback and Microsurvey Tools?

-In-product feedback and microsurvey tools collect feedback while users are actively inside the product.
+The best in-product feedback and microsurvey tools are UserGuiding, Refiner, Qualaroo, Typeform, and Survicate.
+Each collects feedback while users are actively inside the product.
 The core value is context: a question triggered right after a user completes onboarding captures something different than an email survey sent the next day.
-For a broader look at in-app surveys, see what are in-app surveys.
-For SDK integration and mobile-specific implementations, see the in-app survey tools guide; for always-on feedback widgets, see in-app feedback tools.
+For a broader comparison of in-product survey platforms by capability and pricing, that guide covers the category.
+For mechanics and setup options, the in-app surveys guide goes deeper.

 3. UserGuiding: Best for In-App Onboarding and Microsurveys

-UserGuiding solves a specific problem: teams that need to guide new users through the product AND collect NPS/CSAT, without maintaining two separate tools or writing a line of code.
+UserGuiding is built for teams that need to guide new users through the product AND collect NPS/CSAT without maintaining two separate tools or writing a line of code.

 - No-code product tours, tooltips, hotspots, and checklists